gamb1to/taskTracker/README.md

 # taskTracker
 A simple task tracker (create tasks, delete tasks, show tasks).

-In this project were used Java Spring Framework and Jetty.
+In this project Java Spring Framework and Jetty were used.

 To build a project use "mvn package".
-To run server user "mvn jetty:run".
+To run server use "mvn jetty:run".